Pre-removal detention centres

 Other types of detention facilities

 Persons in custody pending removal under Section 62b of the Residence Act (Ausreisegewahrsam) are usually detained in general detention facilities.
-However, not all Federal States differentiate between pre-removal detention and custody in available statistics.[15]
-The Federal States of Berlin and Brandenburg run a facility for custody with 20 places at the Berlin Brandenburg Airport, according to press reports (BER, see above).[16]
+However, not all Federal States differentiate between pre-removal detention and custody in available statistics.[9]
+The Federal States of Berlin and Brandenburg run a facility for custody with 20 places at the Berlin Brandenburg Airport, according to press reports (BER, see above).[10]
 As of December 2022, planning for the new ‘arrival and departure centre’ at the Berlin airport includes 48 places for custody pending departure (see Airport detention facilities).
-A similar facility with 25 places of custody pending departure was planned at the airport of Düsseldorf (North Rhine Westphalia), but as of January 2024 it appears that the new State government – in power since June 2022 and including the Greens, who had positioned themselves against the facility during the election campaign – had abandoned the planning process.[17]
-The custody facility at Hamburg airport was closed on 31 December 2022.[18]
+A similar facility with 25 places of custody pending departure was planned at the airport of Düsseldorf (North Rhine-Westphalia) but will ultimately be built in Mönchengladbach.[11]
+The custody facility at Hamburg airport was closed on 31 December 2022.[12]

 Airport detention facilities